 - Sauté for 3-5 minutes to bring out the flavor.

-- Add chicken cook another 2-3 minutes turning chicken once.
+- Add chicken and cook another 2-3 minutes turning chicken once.

-- Grate or press garlic over chicken and cook another 1-2 min making sure garlic doesn't brown.
+- Grate or press garlic over the chicken and cook another 1-2 min making sure the garlic doesn't brown.

-- If using fresh thyme get about 5 thyme sprigs from package, use one sprig to tie around others to hold them together.
+- If you are using fresh thyme get about 5 thyme sprigs from the package, use one sprig to tie around others to hold them together.
 Toss this on top of the chicken.

 - Reduce to a simmer and cook 20 minutes or until chicken is no longer pink inside.

-- Pull chicken out onto a plate shred with a fork and knife.
-Add back to pot.
+- Pull chicken out onto a plate and shred it with a fork and knife.
+Add back to the pot.

-- Season with more salt and pepper as needed.
+- Stir in the parsley and season with more salt and pepper as needed.